rany2/jqGrid/README4.13.3.md

 ```
 All other language files and plugins are available from CDN too.
 See [the wiki article](https://github.com/free-jqgrid/jqGrid/wiki/Access-free-jqGrid-from-different-CDNs) for more details about the usage of free jqGrid from CDNs and RawGit.

-Remark: the above URLs will be available **after publishing** the release of the version of 4.13.4.
+Remark: the above URLs will be available **after publishing** the release of the version of 4.13.3.

-### Below one can see the full list of changes in the version 4.13.4 compared with 4.13.3:
+### Below one can see the full list of changes in the version 4.13.3 compared with 4.13.2:

-* Add support on `IN` operation for local searching.
-The values should be comma separated.
-* Bug fix initializing of `currentFilters` variable to {}.
-It's used in `filterToolbar`.
-The fix is important in case of usage `loadFilterDefaults: false` option of `filterToolbar`.
+* Bug fix in `filterToolbar` in case of usage legacy (`stringResult: false`) searching mode.
+* Bug fix makes `setGroupHeaders` correct working if the grid is inside of hidden div (for example, inactive jQuery UI Tab).
+* Extending `newGroup` parameter of `summaryType` of data grouping.
+The property `keys` is added to `newGroup` parameter of the callback function `summaryType` of grouping.
+See [the issue](https://github.com/free-jqgrid/jqGrid/issues/227) for more details.
+* Bug fix of `showHideCol` to correctly process working with multiple grids.
+* Improve the compatibility to old jqGrid in processing of XML input data which has no `id` attributes.
+* Bug fix in CSS of legacy/simplified subgrids.
-* Bug fix of idents in Searching Dialog in case of usage `overlay: 0` searching option.
+* Bug fix in highlighting of selected cells during cell editing.
-* Add `mode` and `rowid` properties in the options of `selectFilled` callback and `jqGridSelectFilled` event.
-* Bug fix: prevent id duplicates in `navButtonAdd` if id option is specified and there are more as one navigation bar (both `pager` and `toppager` are set).
+* Add new `displayErrorMessage` method, which simplifies placing custom error information in the error div.
+* Add support of frozen columns in `columnChooser`, `remapColumns`, `showCol`, `hideCol`, `showHideCol`.
+One can use `notSkipFrozen: true` to allow hiding/showing frozen columns.
+For example, `$(this).jqGrid("columnChooser", {notSkipFrozen: true});`.
-* Bug fix of `selected` option in Chrome/Firefox in `filterToolbar` if `searchoptions.noFilterText` is used.
+* Bug fix in `sortableRows`.
+The bug exist in all free jqGrid in versions between version 4.10.0 and 4.13.2.
-* Bug fix in `searchGrid` (Advanced Searching Dialog) to make `showQuery: true` option correctly working.
-* Bug fix of `edittype: "select"` element selection by text or value (if text and values are different, but no `formatter: "select"` are used).
-* Makes searching filter (created by `filterToolbar`) more compliant to WAI-ARIA 1.1 and WCAG 2.0 standards.
-* Add the usage of `$.jgrid.defaults.fatalError` instead of `alert` over the whole code (the mothod `$.jgrid.defaults.fatalError` can be replaced to any custom implementation).
-* Add `summary` parameter in `summaryFormat` callback used for data grouping.
-See [the issue](https://github.com/free-jqgrid/jqGrid/issues/232) for more detailes.
+* Add callback function `summaryFormat` to `colModel` items.
+The callback will be used in grouping data.
-* Increases the value of the `size` attribute of the pager `<input>` based on the pager value.
-It improves the vivibility of the pager input if the total number of pages larger as 99.

 Other readmes contain the list of the features and bug fixed implemented before:

-* [README4.13.3.md](https://github.com/free-jqgrid/jqGrid/blob/master/README4.13.3.md) contains the readme of free jqGrid 4.13.2.
 * [README4.13.2.md](https://github.com/free-jqgrid/jqGrid/blob/master/README4.13.2.md) contains the readme of free jqGrid 4.13.2.
 * [README4.13.1.md](https://github.com/free-jqgrid/jqGrid/blob/master/README4.13.1.md) contains the readme of free jqGrid 4.13.1.
 * [README4.13.0.md](https://github.com/free-jqgrid/jqGrid/blob/master/README4.13.0.md) contains the readme of free jqGrid 4.13.0.